kmarkley/Indigo-State-Tree-Actions/README.md

 	HouseState_Home_Sleep			False
 	HouseState_Home_Wake			True

-This makes it very easy to refer any state in Conditions for Schedules and Triggers.
+This makes it very easy to refer any state in conditions for Schedules and Triggers.

 #### Context Variables